 The pretreatment process is a vital part of every finishing procedure looking to achieve a specific requirement on an end result/finish product.
-A pretreatment system is a chemical application for your metal surfaces that allows for better bonding/properly adhere to surface for coating a surface with a piant, powder coat, anodizing, and passivation.
-It’s a very large contributor to the quality of your product’s final, finished appearance, and logjevity.
+A pretreatment system is a chemical application for your metal surfaces that allows for better bonding/properly adhere to the surface for coating a surface with paint, powder coat, anodizing, and passivation.
+It’s a very large contributor to the quality of your product’s final, finished appearance, and longevity.
 We offer a number of water pretreatment systems that will allow you to effectively and professionally perform pretreatment for your finishing in-house, including the following.

 Citric Acid Process

 Most people are familiar with citric acid.
 You’ll recognize it as the primary acid found in oranges and related citrus fruits, as well as food and beverage products that contain them.
 Pretreating the surface would be required before a citric process.
-Surface must be clean and oil/dirt free.
+The surface must be clean and oil/dirt-free.
 Citric acid is a somewhat newer method of passivation relative to nitric acid systems.
 Much safer, easier to maintain, and lower equipment cost.

 There are many advantages to citric acid passivation.
 For one, citric acid is a relatively benign acid that reacts well with iron and does not clash with elements in stainless steel alloy.
+This process can extract iron without damaging stainless steel’s inherent alloy.
 In addition, it allows for fewer environmental concerns related to the disposal of its waste, since citric acid is entirely organic.
+Citric acid passivation is healthier and safer for those involved in the passivation process.
 You should also find that citric passivation is easy to perform with our machines, provided your workers are sure to clean off any oil, grease, coolant, dust or other contaminants prior to treating stainless steel.

 Fluorescent Penetrant Inspection (FPI)